memorysafety/river/user-manual/src/config/kdl.md

 ##### How many buckets?

 Some rules require many buckets.
 For example, rules based on the source IP address will create a bucket for each unique source IP address observed in a request.
+We refer to these as "multi" rules.

 However, each of these buckets require space to contain the metadata, and to avoid unbounded growth, we allow for a configurable `max-buckets` number, which serves to influence the total memory required